hm-lang/core/proposals/lazy_initialization.md

 of a `GS` (getter-setter) class, where the getter will automatically invoke the original initialization definition, if nothing has overridden it by using the setter.

+In the underlying code, the `LAZY` class is essentially a C++ `std::unique_ptr`, but with the added feature that if the pointer is null (uninitialized) when asked for, it will either initialize to a default instance of the wrapped type, or it will use the initialization provided at its declaration.